FirebaseExtended/firepad/docs/index.md

 - Download <a href="http://codemirror.net/" target="_blank">CodeMirror</a>
 - <a href="https://www.firebase.com/signup/?utm_source=docs&utm_medium=email&utm_campaign=firepad" target="_blank">Create a Firebase account</a> (it's free)

-Note: To use the Ace editor for code editing instead of CodeMirror, see [Getting Started with Ace](#getting-started-with-ace)
+Note: To use the Ace editor for code editing instead of CodeMirror, see [Getting Started with Ace](#getting_started_with_ace) If you don't specifically need Ace support though, we recommend sticking with CodeMirror!

 ### Adding Dependencies